 Brette's Answer: A decree is a court order that must be obeyed.
 A transcript is the record of what happened in the court room.
 A transcript can be used to change a decree that was written incorrectly.

 Karrie's Question: My divorce was final twelve years ago.
 I was present in court, but he was not as he is in the military.
 The judge stated in court that I am to receive the tax exemption every fourth year.
 Our dissolution of marriage just has a general statement that the non-custodial parent may receive the exemption as long as he is current with support.
 I have claimed the exemption every fourth year.
 This year he has decided to claim our son, even though he knew it was the fourth year.
 How can the decree changed when it comes to exemptions, and am I within my right to claim every fourth year?

 Brette's Answer: You need to obtain the transcript and then file for a modification of the decree so that it matches the transcript.
 Good luck.

 Erica's Question: My husband's grandmother got divorced about 3 or 4 years ago.
-She is about 80 years old, and did not take anything except for a suitcase of clothes with she got divorced.
+She is about 80 years old, and did not take anything except for a suitcase of clothes when she got divorced.
 She did not know that she could get part of their property until she talked to me.
 She was married to her former husband for about 30 years.
-Is she still be able to receive half of what they owned while they were married even though time has passed?
+Is she still able to receive half of what they owned while they were married even though time has passed?